Coat Corporation: Criminal case

 In 1996, a male high school student was told to "not appear in the video" on the streets of Setagaya, but he agreed that he "would take off his pants for ¥2,000" or "¥50,000 for thirty minutes" and was filmed naked in a nearby karaoke box, and led to seven people, including Corporation President Hayato Eroshima, getting arrested for violation of the Employment Security Law (recruitment for harassment work purposes).
 This case was related to that of Tokyo Metropolitan High School teacher Yumiko Kato's involvement in "Imakita Kato" which consisted of television tarento, and it was widely reported that there were 170 students who appeared in response to the solicitation.

 Internet meme

-Manatsu no Yo no Inmu (真夏の夜の淫夢), often shortened to Inmu, is a porn produced by Coat Corporation, gained public attention in 2002 after professional baseball player Kazuhito Tadano was found to be in the cast.
+Manatsu no Yo no Inmu (真夏の夜の淫夢), often shortened to Inmu, a porn produced by Coat Corporation; gained public attention in 2002 after professional baseball player Kazuhito Tadano was found to be in the cast.
 Soon after the founding of Japanese video-sharing website Niconico in 2007, Internet users began to upload video mash-up parodies mocking this scandal.
-Inmu videos and its creator communities have been in steady growth since 2010 and Inmu remains the post popular genre of videos on Niconico today.
+Inmu videos and its creator communities have been in steady growth since 2010 and Inmu remains the most popular genre of videos on Niconico today.
 Now Inmu represents a collection of Internet contents ridiculing Japanese gay pornography.
 Many other porns made by Coat Corporation or other companies are also included.
 Inmu communities typically make fun of the lines and plots of these porns.
 While popular among youths on social media, Inmu generally remains a taboo in traditional media due to its connection to pornography and a past scandal.